moneykit/yodlee-api-client/docs/AccountsApi.md

 Get Accounts

-The get accounts service provides information about accounts added by the user.<br>By default, this service returns information for active and to be closed accounts.<br>If requestId is provided, the accounts that are updated in the context of the requestId will be provided in the response.<br><b>Note:</b><br>fullAccountNumber is deprecated and is replaced with fullAccountNumberList in include parameter and response.
+The get accounts service provides information about accounts added by the user.<br>By default, this service returns information for active and to be closed accounts.<br>If requestId is provided, the accounts that are updated in the context of the requestId will be provided in the response.<br><br><b>Note:</b><br><ul><li>fullAccountNumber is deprecated and is replaced with fullAccountNumberList in include parameter and response.</li><li>fullAccountNumberList, PII (Personal Identifiable Information) and holder details are not available by default, as it is a premium feature that needs security approval.
+This will not be available for testing in Sandbox environment.</li></ul>

 ### Example
 ```python